 STAGING- Resources have been acquired and the instance is being prepared for first boot.

 RUNNING- The instance is booting up or running.
-You should be able to ssh into the instance soon, but not immediately, after it enters this state.
+You can connect to the instance shortly after it enters this state.

 STOPPING- The instance is being stopped.
 This can be because a user has made a request to stop the instance or there was a failure.
 This is a temporary status and the instance will move to